marciobarrios/react-intl-number-format/README.md

 To see in detail the components `Number` and `Currency` with the list of props and examples please [check the documentation in Docz](https://react-intl-number-format.netlify.com/).

+You can also play with `react-intl-number-format` in a [CodeSandbox](https://codesandbox.io/s/reactintlnumberformat-3o5yg).

 ## Features

 - Effortless format numbers and currencies for different locales